-For our current investigations we considered oil-in-water emulsions and various (non)-aqueous suspensions.
+For our current investigations we consider oil-in-water emulsions and various (non)-aqueous suspensions.
 For the former, we use Milli-Q water for the bulk phase and silicone oil (Sigma-Aldrich, Germany) with a viscosity of $\SI{50}{cSt}$ as the dispersed phase.
 The emulsion is prepared using a co-flow microfluidic device.
 To ensure stability of the emulsion a surfactant TWEEN-80 (Sigma-Aldrich, Germany) is added to the water prior to preparation with an initial surfactant concentration of $0.5\, \mathrm{vol}\%$.
 Before starting the experiment, part of this sample is diluted by a factor 50 with Milli-Q water, resulting in a surfactant concentration of $0.01\, \mathrm{vol}\%$ in the sample.
-We have checked that the dilution factor has no influence in the particle-front interactions, which means that surfactants plays a minor role in the particle-front interactions in our experiments. \\
+We have checked previously that the dilution factor has no influence in the particle-front interactions, which has been observed to occur at larger surfactant concentrations \cite{tyagi2022solute}, meaning that surfactants plays a minor role in the particle-front interactions in our experiments.

 Turning to the suspensions, we either use Milli-Q water or dimethyl sulfoxide (DMSO, Sigma Aldrich) for the bulk phase.
-The latter has a melting temperature of $T_m \approx \SI{16}{\celsius}$ and the fixed thermal gradient that we apply over this sample had to be adjusted ($0\pm0.2\,\SI{}{\celsius}$ on the cold side and $29\pm0.2\,\SI{}{\celsius}$ on the warm side).
+The latter has a melting temperature of $T_m \approx \SI{16}{\celsius}$ and the fixed thermal gradient that we apply over this sample had to be adjusted for the solid-liquid interface to be in the middle of the cell ($0\pm0.2\,\SI{}{\celsius}$ on the cold side and $29\pm0.2\,\SI{}{\celsius}$ on the warm side).
 The glass microspheres that are suspended in both bulk liquids are purchased from Whitehouse Scientific, UK and have a diameter variation between $38-45\, \SI{}{\micro \meter}$.